 Become an Actress: Education and Training Requirements

-Do I Want to Be an Actress?
+Should I Become an Actress?

-|Degree Field||Drama, theater arts, performing arts|
+|Degree Field||Drama, theater, performing arts|

 Step 1: Take Acting Classes